Diesel vehicles and equipment are a principal source of air pollutants such as nitrogen oxide, carbon monoxide and particulate.

 EPA’s Diesel Emission Quantifier (DEQ) is used to calculate the emissions savings when replacing an older diesel vehicle or engine with a newer more efficiency diesel or alternative fuel vehicle or engine.

-Volkswagen Settlement money allocated to emission reduction projects
+Volkswagen Trust funds allocated to emission reduction projects

-New Hampshire became a Trustee of the Volkswagen Environmental Mitigation Trust Agreement following submission of its Final Mitigation Plan in October, 2018.
-The state is entitled to use its allocation of approximately $30.9 million for environmental mitigation projects that reduce NOx emissions.
-The lead agency for the settlement is New Hampshire’s Office of Strategic Initiatives (OSI).
+New Hampshire became a Trustee of the Volkswagen Environmental Mitigation Trust Agreement following submission of its Final Mitigation Plan in October 2018.
+The State’s allocation of approximately $30.9 million is to be used for environmental mitigation projects that reduce nitrogen oxide emissions, primarily from the transportation sector.
+NHDES is the lead agency for dispersing the funds.

 Diesel Engines and Fuel